-Praia do Telheiro itself is enclosed in a rocky bay offering a dramatic panorama to visitors; here, the rough seas pounding the stony bay are not for the unfit or the too young.
+Praia do Telheiro itself is enclosed within a rocky bay offering a dramatic panorama to visitors; here, the rough seas pounding the stony inlet are not for the unfit or the too young.
 Jagged, daunting cliffs enfold a large sandy strip that is most frequently deserted, even during peak season.

 This secluded beach is a great surfing spot, though – if any, the few other human beings around will probably be die-hard surfers.
 In winter, the beach’s ambiance conveys primeval feelings of remoteness and wildness.

 Stopping in Telheiro, or proceeding on to Ponta Ruiva Beach, provides visitors the perfect chance to contemplate the great forces of nature in a raw, untamed state.